SEIU Member Activists for Reform Today: Mergers of SEIU locals

-Employer Agreements
+Employer agreements

 SEIU's policy of developing partnerships with its employers is a major point of contention for the internal reform movement.
 Unions often seek neutrality agreements with employers to preempt union busting efforts and to facilitate the card check process of winning union recognition.
 SEIU has significantly expanded these neutrality agreements to include concessions on the ability to strike and publicly criticize companies.
 Some deals have traded organizing rights in one location—often determined by the employer—for contract concessions to management in other bargaining units or for guarantees to delay organizing at other sites.
-To date, SEIU has made agreements with several U.S-based and multinational companies including, Kaiser Permanente, Tenet Healthcare, Sodexho, and the U.S unit of Compass Group PLC based in London.
+To date, SEIU has made agreements with several US-based and multinational companies including, Kaiser Permanente, Tenet Healthcare, Sodexho, and the US unit of Compass Group PLC based in London.

 SMART and other critics have argued that by prohibiting strikes and public relations tactics these deals often take away the union's key tools for winning wage and benefit gains at the bargaining table.
 Without picket lines or the use of a public corporate campaign—which enlists community, religious, and political allies in an effort to pressure employers to recognize unions or make contract concessions—methods for worker and community mobilization are often limited.

 In some cases, SEIU has participated in legislative lobbying efforts with or on behalf of companies as part of corporate partnerships.
 In Washington state, SEIU Local 775 joined Eagle Healthcare and five other nursing home companies to form "Washington United for Quality Nursing Home Care" to lobby for increased state funding for private nursing homes.
 These lobbying efforts could secure funds needed to help pay Local 775 members working in nursing homes.
 However, the 10-year agreement outlining this labor-management alliance empowers nursing home chains to unilaterally designate select homes for organizing drives (and keep others non-union) and bars strikes as well as "negative rhetoric" against management.
 Additionally, a portion of any state funds the alliance receives is designated for business and property tax reimbursements for the nursing home companies—corporate tax breaks which will not be shared with Local 775 members.